What was the Spanish Reconquista?

 These two rulers combined the two most powerful Christian kingdoms: Castile and Aragon.

-With the fall of Granada, Muslims were no longer allowed to practice their religion openly and were forced to convert to Christianity or leave Spain.
+With the fall of Granada, the reality was that Muslims were no longer allowed to practice their religion openly and were forced to convert to Christianity or leave Spain.

 During their several decades in power, both Isabella and Ferdinand were worried about the religious beliefs of their subjects.